Church attendance: Among youth

 A contemporary revival of "muscular Christianity" links physical fitness with Christian faith, appealing to young men seeking discipline and purpose.
 Social-media platforms such as TikTok and Instagram amplify this aesthetic, circulating short videos that pair strength training with biblical themes.
 Surveys by the Barna Group, and Pew Research find that Gen Z men increasingly encounter religious content online and report greater interest in church life as a result.
 Some sociologists and religion scholars attribute part of the recent rise in church attendance among young men to this online movement, noting that figures such as podcast host Joe Rogan, apologist Wes Huff, and psychologist Jordan Peterson often serve as entry points that turn casual exposure into renewed participation in Christian practice.

 Reports also note that young men are converting in notable numbers to what they see as more "masculine expressions" of Christianity, such as the Eastern and Oriental Orthodox churches, confessional branches of Evangelical Lutheranism and traditionalist branches of Catholicism.
 While exact figures are difficult to verify, Pew Research Center data indicate that the Orthodox Christian population is now about 64% male, up from 46% in 2007, suggesting a marked demographic shift toward men within these communities.
 Congregations of Conservative Anabaptist denominations have experienced continued growth, with Conservative Anabaptists having "large families and high retention rates".

-According to recent studies and cultural analyses, a growing number of prominent intellectual and public figures such as Giles Coren, Grimes, Elon Musk, Richard Dawkins, and Ayaan Hirsi Ali have expressed renewed engagement with Christianity, leading some commentators to describe it as the "new religion" of Silicon Valley.
-Scholars and writers including Tom Holland, Niall Ferguson, and Jordan Peterson have likewise contributed to the reinvigoration of Christian discourse in Western public life, while established believers such as Nick Cave and Stan Grant have become more vocal in articulating their faith.
-According to sociological research, this phenomenon aligns with a wider generational trend—most notably among Generation Z and young men—characterized by a return to Christian belief and practice as a source of existential meaning, moral stability, and communal identity in the context of an increasingly fragmented secular culture.

 Influence of parents

 Conservative Anabaptist denominations, such as the Bruderhof Communities, continue to experience growth.

-Several research studies in the USA and Europe found that church attendance practices of parents, especially fathers, can be highly influential in forming the future church attendance practices of their children.
+Several research studies in the US and Europe found that church attendance practices of parents, especially fathers, can be highly influential in forming the future church attendance practices of their children.

 In Switzerland, the Fertility and Family Survey was commissioned by the Federal Statistical Office (Switzerland) to enable Switzerland to take part in this international project launched by the UNECE Population Activities Unit.
 The survey was conducted between October 1994 and May 1995, with the results being published in 2000 by the Council of Europe.
 The results are representative of Switzerland's permanent resident population aged 20–49 and presented in the table below.